qiboteam/qibo/doc/source/examples.rst

 In order to obtain measurement results from a circuit one has to add measurement gates (:class:`qibo.abstractions.gates.M`) and provide a number of shots (``nshots``) when executing the circuit.
-This will return a :class:`qibo.core.measurements.CircuitResult` object which contains all the information about the measured samples.
+In this case the returned :class:`qibo.abstractions.states.AbstractState` will contain all the information about the measured samples.
 For example

 .. code-block:: python